doron1336/BreakingTheSpell/README.md

 trail and error -
-while building the classifier I tried traditional methods like word2vec and tf-idf, eventually I used BERT since the tf-idf was too sparse and I know BERT to be good at embedding text like that, i have used finBert in the past and got good results.
+while building the classifier I tried traditional methods like word2vec and tf-idf, eventually I used BERT since the tf-idf was too sparse and I know BERT to be good at embedding text like that, i have used finBert in the past and got good results. the classifier is not perfect to say the least, but its an exploration of an idea that i had